Don Henley: Later solo work and Inside Job

-Political and other causes
+Political activity

 In 1990, Henley founded the Walden Woods Project to help protect "Walden Woods" from development.
 The Thoreau Institute at Walden Woods was started in 1998 to provide for research and education regarding Henry David Thoreau.
 In 1993, a tribute album titled Common Thread: The Songs of the Eagles was released, with a portion of the royalties from the sales going to the Walden Woods Project.
 In 2005, he had a fundraiser concert with English musician Elton John and others to buy Brister's Hill, part of Walden Woods, and turn it into a hiking trail.
+Henley and Ken Burns executive produced a three-part documentary on Thoreau in 2026.

 Henley co-founded the non-profit Caddo Lake Institute (CLI) in 1993 with Dwight K. Shellman to underwrite ecological education and research.
 As part of the Caddo Lake Coalition, CLI helps protect the Texas wetland where Henley spent much of his childhood.
 As a result of the Caddo Lake Institute's success in restoring and protecting Caddo Lake's wetlands, Caddo Lake was included as the 13th site in the United States on the Ramsar Convention's list of significant wetlands.
 The Ramsar Convention is an intergovernmental treaty that provides a framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.

 In 2000, Henley co-founded the Recording Artists' Coalition, a group founded to protect musicians' rights against common music industry business practices.
 In this role he testified before the United States Senate Committee on the Judiciary in 2001 and the United States Senate Committee on Commerce, Science, and Transportation in 2003.

 Henley in a 2008 interview revealed that he contributes to many other charitable causes such as The Race to Erase MS, and the Rhythm and Blues Foundation.
 He is also a member of the Curiosity Stream Advisory Board.